 Normally the DNS propagation time may take 24 to 72 hours to be in effect.

 DNS Propagation delay problem during change of hosting company

 To clear DNS cache, in Windows Xp and most of other windows versions, open a command prompt.
 Type the command ipconfig /flushdns and press enter.

 When the above method doesn’t solve your problem, you need to wait till the DNS cache update of your ISP.
-Usually 24 – 72 hrs.